PowerLedger/powr/docs/src/cli/usage.md

                                  * a hyphen; signals a JSON-encoded keypair on stdin
                                  * the 'ASK' keyword; to recover a keypair via its seed phrase
                                  * a hardware wallet keypair URL (i.e. usb://ledger)
-    <RECIPIENT_ADDRESS>        The account to which the SOL should be transferred. , one of:
+    <RECIPIENT_ADDRESS>        The account to which the POWR should be transferred. , one of:
                                  * a base58-encoded public key
                                  * a path to a keypair file
                                  * a hyphen; signals a JSON-encoded keypair on stdin